ghkhashayar/docs/docs/authorization.md

 }
 ```

-You can also set order in check box groups.
+You can also set order in checkbox groups.

 #### order
 `type: int`